taimoor-khan-03/Sigma-6.0-Student/README.md

-we create amazing SIMON say's by using HTML,CSS and javascript
+we create amazing game known as SIMON say's by using HTML,CSS and javascript